yawik/backend/README.md

 # Jobwizard backend

-this might become a backend for our  jobwizard
+this might become a backend for our https://jobwizard.yawik.org

+Sources are located at https://gitlab.com/yawik/jobwizard

 ## State: evaluation